Estimated reading time: 3 minute(s)

-Gateway Accelerator will assist selected entrepreneurs with cap-exempt H-1B visa applications, enrollment in a 12-week boot camp, discounted office space, network development, mentorship and access to capital.
-Entrepreneurs selected will be based at UMSL and will connect to key mentors and supporters for each business’s needs.
+Gateway Accelerate will assist selected entrepreneurs with cap-exempt H-1B visa applications, enrollment in a 12-week boot camp, discounted office space, network development, mentorship and access to capital.
+Entrepreneurs selected will be based at UMSL and will connect to key mentors and supporters for each business’ needs.

 Coming on as founding executive director for Gateway Accelerate is Dan Lauer, an alum of UMSL’s business school, serial entrepreneur and founder of Waterbabies.
 He returned to the UMSL this spring to launch the program.

 “UMSL is doing a lot of great things in the areas of innovation and entrepreneurship,” said Lauer in a statement.
 “Accelerate will support and enhance these various resources and present the public with a unified message about entrepreneurship at UMSL.”